progapandist/importmap-view-component-stimulus/README.md

 - bundle && dev/bin
 - point the browser to `localhost:3000`

-The `fail` branch demonstrates that the obvious way to pin component's Stimulus controllers in `importmap.rb` and register them in `manifest.js` doesn't work and leads to the "Asset missed in the pipeline" error.
+The `fail` branch demonstrates that the obvious way to pin component's Stimulus controllers in `importmap.rb` and register them in `manifest.js` doesn't work and leads to the _"Importmap skipped missing path"_ error.

 ## Current workaround